RingCentral-Pro-Services/ivrorchestrator-docs/docs/index.md

 ## Orchestrating Your First IVR Prompts

 The first step to orchestrating your IVR prompts and creating scheduled media prompts is selecting which IVRs to edit.
 You may edit a single IVR or many at once by selecting several IVRs in the IVR data table.
-To add new media as a scheduled media prompt for one or more IVR(s), you will need to choose the media file, idenitfy start and end dates if needed, and place it in the desired position within the scheduled media order.
+To add new media as a scheduled media prompt for one or more IVR(s), you will need to choose the media file, identify start and end dates if needed, and place it in the desired position within the scheduled media order.

 *Tip: Before orchestrating your first IVR scheduled media prompts, it is best to ensure any media you intend to use is uploaded and all IVRs that you want to edit have default prompt media.*

 1. Select the IVRs you want to edit and then click the **Edit** button.
 2. Click **New Prompt** button to open the **New Prompt Dialog Menu**.
-3. Select the position in the scheudled media order for this item. *Default is first available position and items will drop in order if a position is empty.*
+3. Select the position in the scheduled media order for this item. *Default is first available position and items will drop in order if a position is empty.*
 4. Choose the media file that will be used for the prompt media.
 5. Add a start and end date if needed, or select **start now** and **no end date**.
 6. When prompt configurations are finalized, click the **Create** button.